 Where a data processor carries out any processing on behalf of a data controller, the data controller does not comply with the GDPR unless there is a written contract between the two parties that includes, as a minimum, the following clauses:

-- all of the data processor’s personnel who access the data must be subject to appropriate confidentiality obligations
+- that the data processor must ensure all of its personnel who access the data are subject to appropriate confidentiality obligations;

 - the data processor must provide any information the data controller requests in order to demonstrate compliance with the GDPR, and to allow the data controller to audit and inspect the data processor’s compliance